Harder Than Easy

-Harder Than Easy is singer-songwriter Jack Savoretti's second studio album, released for digital distribution by De Angelis Records on 15 September 2009 in the United States.
+Harder Than Easy is the second studio album by English singer and songwriter Jack Savoretti.
+It was released for digital distribution by De Angelis Records on 15 September 2009, in the United States.

 Recording

 Harder Than Easy was recorded over seven days in Los Angeles at Jackson Browne's studio with members of Tom Waits' band (Larry Taylor and Steve Hodges) and Counting Crows (Charlie Gillingham and David Immergluck).
 It was mixed by Jack Joseph Puig (U2, Snow Patrol, John Mayer).